Mumbai shame: Callous corporator refused to help dying boy

-Family of Dhaval Lodaya, who died in the Titwala train derailment, claims corporator Mayur Patil refused to take the bleeding teen to hospital in his car; 500 of the boy’s friends and relatives protested at Ghatkopar yesterday
+Family of Dhaval Lodaya, who died in the Titwala train derailment, claims corporator Mayur Patil refused to take the bleeding teen to hospital in his car; boy’s friends and kin protested at Ghatkopar yesterday

 Hundreds gathered outside Ghatkopar station in the east demanding justice for Dhaval Lodaya, who died when the Kasara-CST local train derailed near Titwala on March 20.

 More than 500 people protested at Ghatkopar and CST stations yesterday.
 Dhaval’s family also submitted a letter to Central Railway, blaming the authorities and Mayur Patil for the death.
 Pic/Sayed Sameer Abedi

 mid-day had reported on Monday about the ‘Justice for Dhaval’ campaign, in which relatives and friends of the 18-year-old are demanding that authorities take corrective action so that no one else dies due to lack of medical assistance in railway accidents.